necsi/covid19/README.md

 # database
-# This database repository is an open source repo for sharing coronavirus related information.
+# This repository is an open source repo for sharing coronavirus related information.